4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1_16.md

 7. Select nuclei that were segmented correctly (where mask includes whole volume of a single nucleus) by selecting one by one on the picture.
     If all nuclei are segmented properly use **Select all** option.
 The borders of segmentation are visible after enabling "show results" option (7a).
-    After the first iteration the rest of nuclei can be subjected to another round of segmentation with a higher threshold.
+    After the first iteration the rest of nuclei can be subjected to another round of segmentation with a different settings.

 8. Each of segmented and selected nuclei and it's mask can be saved as separate 3D tiff image using **Save components** option.
     Images containing all channels of the original picture are saved under the initial name with a "component" and number suffix.